Dornbi/plane-pilot/docs/music.md

 its own terms.
 Both players still agree exactly, which is what keeps the cross-check in §7 worth anything.

+### The loop point has to be a start, not a continuation

+Voices 1 and 2 are hard-restarted at the wrap for free: row 0 begins notes for both, so the note-ahead rule fires on the last frame of the last row and they enter bar 1 with a forced envelope. **Voice 3 has no equivalent** — bars 1 to 4 have no drums, so nothing asks for one — and it used to arrive still riding whatever hand-back the final drum of bar 24 happened to leave behind.

+It was the only voice whose loop point was incidental rather than deliberate, and the arpeggio was reported missing for the first two bars of every loop while being fine on the first play. `kV3LoopRestartFrames` (4) now hard-restarts voice 3 at the wrap, and **`music_start()` puts it in the same state**, so a fresh start and a loop are the same thing rather than nearly the same thing.

+That second half is what makes §3's loop-identity invariant mean what it says.
+`test_loop_identity` failed the moment the wrap restart went in — correctly, because pass 1 and pass 2 had stopped matching — and the fix was to make the start behave like the loop rather than to relax the test.

+Four frames because there is room: nothing competes for voice 3 at the top of the loop, and 80 ms is comfortably more than any hard-restart convention asks for.

+**Stated plainly, because this is not a fix with a mechanism attached.** The register streams either side of the wrap were textbook and identical to the working case, and two frames of gate-low with zeroed envelope registers at row 383 should not behave differently from essentially none at start-up.
+Removing the one structural asymmetry between the two paths was the right thing to do regardless of whether it is what a real 6581 was objecting to.

 ### The filter registers are never written by the tick

 Related, and found while chasing the same report. `music_tick()` writes